Personnel: Administration | Org Chart: Full Experiment Station Organizational Chart (19k PDF)

 The Office of the Executive Dean of Agriculture and Natural Resources sets the strategic direction and vision for the School of Environmental and Biological Sciences and the New Jersey Agricultural Experiment Station.
 It leads efforts to advance the mission and vision of both units, while playing an integral role within Rutgers University leadership.
-Leadership areas within the Office of the Executive Dean include Academic Personnel, Financial and Business Administration, Communications, Community Engagement, Development, Human Resources, Information Technology Services, Planning and Budgets, and the Grants Facilitation.
+Leadership areas within the Office of the Executive Dean include Academic Personnel, Alumni and Community Engagement, Communications and Marketing, Financial and Business Administration, Human Resources, Information Technology Services, Philanthropy and Strategic Partnerships, and Planning and Budgets

 Rutgers New Jersey Agricultural Experiment Station (NJAES) Cooperative Extension helps the diverse population of New Jersey adapt to a rapidly changing society and improve their lives and communities through an educational process that uses science based knowledge.